 Doctors also use surgery to treat some causes of infertility.
-Problems with a woman's ovaries, fallopian tubes, or uterus can sometimes be corrected with surgery.
-Intrauterine insemination (IUI) is another type of treatment for infertility.
-IUI is known by most people as artificial insemination.
-In this procedure, the woman is injected with specially prepared sperm.
-Sometimes the woman is also treated with medicines that stimulate ovulation before IUI.
+Problems with ovaries, fallopian tubes, or uterus can sometimes be corrected with surgery.
+Intrauterine insemination (IUI), also known as artificial insemination, is another type of treatment for infertility.
+In this procedure, the female is injected with specially prepared sperm.
+Sometimes the patient is also treated with medicine that stimulates ovulation before IUI.

 IUI is often used to treat:

 Assisted reproductive technology (ART) is a term that describes several different methods used to help infertile couples.
-ART involves removing eggs from a woman's body, mixing them with sperm in the laboratory, and putting the embryos back into a woman's body.
+ART involves removing eggs from the female body, mixing them with sperm in the laboratory, and putting them back in.

-There are several treatments under assisted reproduction such as intra uterine insimination (IUI), in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), intra-cytoplasmic sperm injection (ICSI), testicular sperm aspiration (TESA).
+Several treatments fall under assisted reproduction such as intra uterine insimination (IUI), in vitro fertilization (IVF), gamete intrafallopian transfer (GIFT), intra-cytoplasmic sperm injection (ICSI) and testicular sperm aspiration (TESA).

 Intra-uterine insemination - also known as artificial insemination is a relatively straightforward technique involving the insemination of a prepared sperm sample directly into the uterus at the time of ovulation.

-IVF is a technique involving the fertilisation of eggs by sperm outside the body.
+IVF is a technique involving the fertilization of eggs by sperm outside the body.
 The term literally means 'fertilization in glass' - hence the commonly used description 'test-tube baby' technique.

-GIFT is an assisted reproductive procedure which involves removing a woman’s eggs, mixing them with sperm and immediately placing them into a fallopian tube.
-One of the main differences between this procedure and the in vitro fertilization (IVF is that the fertilization process takes place inside the fallopian tube rather than in a laboratory.
+GIFT is an assisted reproductive procedure which involves removing female eggs, mixing them with sperm and immediately placing them into a fallopian tube.
+One of the main differences between this procedure and the in vitro fertilization is that the fertilization process takes place inside the fallopian tube rather than in the laboratory.
 However, healthy tubes are necessary for GIFT to work.

-ICSI – the microsurgical fertilisation technique of ICSI is currently the most advanced technique available for the treatment of male infertility.
-It is used in conjunction with IVF and involves an extremely precise microscopic surgical procedure on an egg to assist fertilisation.
-ICSI can be used in cases where the man produced only a very small number of sperm which are incapable of penetrating the barriers surrounding the egg unassisted.
-This is usually because the sperm have extremely poor movement or no movement at all.
+ICSI – the microsurgical fertilization technique of ICSI is currently the most advanced technique available for the treatment of male infertility.
+It is used in conjunction with IVF and involves an extremely precise microscopic surgical procedure on an egg to assist fertilization.
+ICSI can be used in cases where the male produces a very small number of sperm which are incapable of penetrating the barriers surrounding the egg.
+This is usually because the sperm have extremely poor to no movement.
 ICSI is also mandatory when sperm is directly retrieved from the testes.
 The preparation to ICSI procedure is the same like for IVF procedure.

-Total azoospermia (total absence of sperm in the ejaculate) can be due either to a blockage, absence of the vas deferens or to a failure of the testes to produce spermatozoa.
+Total azoospermia (total absence of sperm in the ejaculate) can be due either to a blockage, absence of the vas deferens or a failure of the testes to produce spermatozoa.
 The degree of this failure can be variable.
-Testicular Biopsy involves taking one or several small samples of the testes - either for analysis, or for the recovery of sperm in the most severe cases of azoospermia.
-These operations are done as day cases under general or local anaesthesia with or without intravenous sedation.
-However, the sperm that is collected is not able to fertilise the egg in the natural way and ICSI is always necessary
+Testicular biopsy involves taking one or several small samples of the testes - either for analysis, or for the recovery of sperm.
+These operations are done as day-cases under general or local anaesthesia.
+However, the collected sperm is unable to fertilize the egg in the natural way and thus ICSI always is necessary.